 We also recommend you sign up for TakeTours's monthly email newsletter, in order to stay on top of the latest deals & travel news.

-Buy 2 Get 1 Free Discount: Offer applies to 3 or 4 people sharing a room.
-Cancellation of free-fare passenger must be made at least 3 days before departure.
+Buy 2 Get 3rd Free : Offer applies to 3rd person sharing a room with full paying adult.
+Cancellation of free-fare passenger must be made at least 7 days before departure.
 No-show (or late cancellation) of free passenger incurs a $128 penalty fee for the reserved bus seat

 Child Rate: Children sharing a room with 2 adult passengers pay the same price as a third or fourth adult.
 Please note that each hotel room can only accommodate up to 4 guests of any age.